 OLD BUSINESS

 Regarding the Memorial Service in March, Sue has sent 35 individual letters to families inviting them to attend.
 Everyone was again asked to think of folks that they might personally invite.
 Service will start at 5:00pm.
 Cassidy Robinson will provide about 15 minutes of special music.
 We will all serve as greeters.
 Masks are required and will be available, as well as hand sanitizer.
-A candle will be light for every name and a bell will be rung.
+A candle will be lit for every name and a bell will be rung.
 Candles will be lit by Lisa and Cindy.
 Lisa has 65 rainbow candles she is providing.

 Lisa has been making pocket crosses for agape and is planning for 100.
 It was decided that Lisa visit the trailer for the Suncoast Emmaus banner.